Ghazaleh-ans/Ghazaleh-ans/README.md

 ## 🚀 About Me

-I'm a software engineering student at **42 Berlin**, transitioning from mechanical engineering to software development.
-With a Master's degree in Mechanical Engineering from Shiraz University and professional experience as a Mechanical Analysis Engineer, I bring strong analytical and problem-solving skills to the world of software development.
+I'm a software engineering student at **42 Berlin** with a background in mechanical engineering.
+I hold a Master's degree in Mechanical Engineering from Shiraz University and worked as a Mechanical Analysis Engineer before moving into software development — a transition driven by my interest in building systems and solving problems through code.

-Currently diving deep into **Python**, **C/C++ systems programming** and exploring **iOS development**, I'm passionate about building efficient, well-structured software and continuously expanding my technical toolkit.
+My foundation in engineering brings a rigorous, analytical approach to software: I care about correctness, efficiency, and clean, maintainable design.
+At 42 Berlin I work primarily in **C/C++ systems programming**, building projects from the ground up — web servers, shells, and concurrent systems — while expanding into **full-stack web development** and **iOS development** with Swift.

+I'm motivated by understanding how things work at a low level and by writing software that is both robust and well-structured.
+I'm an eager learner, always keen to grow my skills and take on new challenges.

 ## 💻 Technical Skills

 **Languages**
 - C/C++ (Systems Programming)
 - Python
-- JavaScript (Node.js, React)
+- JavaScript / TypeScript (Node.js, React)
 - HTML/CSS
 - Swift (Learning)